Francisco de Vargas y Mejía: Biography

 In 1558, he negotiated at Rome with Paul IV regarding the recognition of Ferdinand I as emperor, and in references to the founding of new dioceses in the Netherlands.
-From 1559 he succeeded Gigueroa as the Spanish ambassador to the Roman Curia.
+From 1559 he succeeded Juan de Figueroa as the Spanish ambassador to the Roman Curia.
 As such he took an important part in the election of Pius IV.
 When Pius IV brought suit against the relatives of Paul IV, Vargas exerted himself to save the Caraffa.
 For some time he was not regarded favorably by the pope, who tried to have him recalled by Spain.
 However, Vargas again obtained the confidence of Pius IV, and was commissioned by the latter in 1563 to prepare an opinion on the question of the papal jurisdiction, as to which the Council of Trent had become involved in a dispute.

 The document Vargas prepared was published at Rome in the same year under the title of De episcoporum jurisdictione et de pontificis maximi auctoritate responsum.
 In this Vargas speaks as a strict supporter of the papacy.
 Another theological question that he took up was that of granting the cup to the laity.
 To this he was decidedly opposed.
 His reports and letters contain important information on the doings of the Council of Trent, but he cannot be regarded as an entirely unprejudiced witness, because his interest was that of a diplomat in the service of his king.
 He was prominent in the affairs of the council for the last time when, in conjunction with the Spanish ambassador at Trent, he tried to postpone the close of the council.
 After his return to Spain he was made state councillor, but soon resigned all his offices and retired to the Hieronymite monastery of la Cisla near Toledo, in order to prepare himself for death.
 His contemporaries praised him as a highly educated man and a patron of learning.